 In 2016, the manner of determination of special leave applications in Australia was reformed in order to reduce unnecessary delay and expense to the parties.
 The reforms moved the HCA's approach to special leave closer to that of the UKSC in that many more decisions are now made on the papers.
 The reforms included the introduction of three panels, each comprised of two Justices, to determine on the papers whether an oral hearing of an application for special leave is warranted.
-Each of the six puisne Justices, that is each Justice other than the Chief Justice, sits on one panel for applications by unrepresented litigants ("unrepresented applications") and another panel for applications by represented applications and three panels for represented applications.
+Each of the six puisne Justices, that is each Justice other than the Chief Justice, sits on one panel for applications by unrepresented litigants ("unrepresented applications") and another panel for applications by represented litigants ("represented applications").
+There are three panels for unrepresented applications and three panels for represented applications.
 Applications are collated by the Registry and sent to the panels on a monthly basis.